Climate of Vietnam: Atmospheric circulation

-Seasons

 Winter usually lasts from November until March.
 During winter, polar air originating from the Siberian High penetrate deeply into the low latitudes, facilitated by the eastern Tibetan Plateau that funnels the air southwards in a northeast direction (the cool air is a wind coming from the northeast).
-At the same time, a low pressure system over Australia strengthens that generates a pressure gradients that intensify cold northeasterly winds.
+At the same time, a low pressure system over Australia strengthens that generates pressure gradients that intensify cold northeasterly winds.
 Many cold fronts can penetrate into Vietnam during winter of which there are 3-4 occurrences every month in northern Vietnam.
 This leads to cold temperatures where temperatures drop by 4 to 5 C-change.
 Cold weather, occasionally extreme cold can persist for a long time, being characterized by a long stretch of cloudless or partly cloudy days in the first half of winter or a long stretch of cloudy and drizzly conditions in the latter half of winter.
-Cold weather occurs more frequently in the north than in the south due to cold fronts penetrate the north more frequently.
+Cold weather occurs more frequently in the north than in the south due to cold fronts penetrating the north more frequently.

-Rainy season starts in late April/early May and lasts until October.
+The rainy season starts in late April/early May and lasts until October.
 In summer, the general wind pattern are southwesterly winds in the southern parts of Vietnam and southeasterly winds in northern Vietnam.
-The predominantly air blocks in Vietnam are the equatorial and tropical blocks that originate from high pressure systems in the Southern Hemisphere, and a maritime tropical block originating from the subtropical high pressure system in the Pacific Ocean (Pacific subtropical high pressure).
+The predominant air blocks in Vietnam are the equatorial and tropical blocks that originate from high pressure systems in the Southern Hemisphere, and a maritime tropical block originating from the subtropical high pressure system in the Pacific Ocean (Pacific subtropical high pressure).
 In addition, during summer, Vietnam is influenced by tropical air from the Bay of Bengal which occurs when a continental low pressure originating from South Asia (South Asian continental low) moves eastwards towards Vietnam, covering almost all of Vietnam and southern China; this causes hot, dry weather in the North Central Coast as westerly winds descend and warm adiabatically on the eastern slopes of the Annamite Range (Truong Son range).
-On average, 11 storms and tropical low pressures develop in the South China sea during summer of which half are tropical cyclones that originate from the western Pacific.
+On average, 11 storms and tropical low pressures develop in the South China Sea during summer of which half are tropical cyclones that originate from the western Pacific.
 These storms and cyclones then move westwards towards Vietnam.
 On average, Vietnam is affected by 6–8 typhoons or tropical cyclones per year.

 Spring and Fall are transitional seasons.
 The atmospheric circulation in these seasons represent a transition between winter–summer and summer–winter respectively.

 In general, the northern parts of the country have four seasons: winter, spring, summer, and fall (autumn).
 In the south, only two seasons are present: a dry and a wet season.